Fixing Broken Bones and Complicated Fractures in Dogs and cats

 - Pelvic fracture surgery

-- Slocum TPLO Certification for ACL, CRCL, CCL injury
+- Slocum TPLO Certification for ACL, CRCL injury

 - Stifle (Knee) Surgery